bbauska/Coursera-Bootstrap/readme.md

 contain only an email type of entry there, and the ID, itself, email ID and the name email ID and the placeholder.
 Email.

-That\'s it.
-Let\'s save the changes and go and take a look at the updated form.
+That&apos;s it.
+Let&apos;s save the changes and go and take a look at the updated form.

 Going to the form in the browser, you now see two additional rows added